Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

 AI recommendations currently shift dramatically week-to-week because the space is young and unsettled.
 That volatility cuts both ways: it means early movers can establish citation presence before competitors catch on, because the systems haven't yet locked in default answers.

-The agentic AI market was valued at $5.4 billion in 2024 and is projected to reach $50.31 billion by 2030.
+Morgan Stanley estimates agentic shoppers could account for 10-20% of U.S. e-commerce spending by 2030 — up to $385 billion (Morgan Stanley via Digital Commerce 360, December 2025).
 The businesses that establish entity clarity and branded mention footprints now will be the default answers AI agents surface in 2027 and 2028, when the market is large enough to matter enormously.

 The ranking game rewarded the most authoritative site.